-CO 350.
-Public Relations and Message Design (3 credit hours)

-This course is designed to give communications students the fundamentals that make public relations a viable profession and career path.
+CO 352.
+Public Relations and Message Design (3 credit hours) This course is designed to give communications students the fundamentals that make public relations a viable profession and career path.
 This class focuses heavily on writing for public relations.
 Students are exposed to the theoretical principles and frameworks that govern the work of public relations practitioners.
 Students demonstrate ability to target audiences/constituencies, create concepts and media content specifically for these audiences, and determine the best means of achieving results.
-Prerequisites: CO 305, 310, 320
+Prerequisites: CO 305, CO 310, CO 320

 CO 355.
-News Reporting (3 credit hours)

-Students apply the basic techniques of reporting, interviewing, and writing in order to produce news stories for class assignments and for publication.
+Print News Reporting (3 credit hours) Students apply the basic techniques of collecting information, interviewing, verifying accuracy, and writing news stories for class assignments and publication in The Milean and BT (Birmingham Times).
 Prerequisite: CO 320

 CO 356.
-Milean Lab (3 credit hours)

-In this course, the students work with the College's student publication, The Milean, in a range of news production positions.
+Milean Lab (3 credit hours) In this course, the students work with the College's student publication, The Milean, in a range of news production positions.
 They gain valuable experience in print news.
 Prerequisite: CO 355 or permission of instructor